 Bike racks are available at the Visitor Center, the Big Rock and Prairie Visitor Stations, and the Thornhill Education Center, and near the Gatehouses at the main entrance.

-Through September 7, enjoy bicycling in an "auto-free zone" on the East Side, Fridays from 5:30 p.m. to sunset and Saturdays and Sundays from 7:00 to 9:00 a.m.
+Now through September 7, enjoy bicycling in an "auto-free zone" on the East Side, Fridays from 5:30 p.m. to sunset and Saturdays and Sundays from 7:00 to 9:00 a.m.

 Note: Bikers do need to keep to our paved roads, as the hiking trails are too narrow for both bicyclists and walkers and biking off-road leads to trail erosion and tree root damage.